 Lunch was excellent and the wine recommended by another friend was fresh and great for daytime drinking.

-I have my favourites in any tapas bar so Pimientos de Padron were essential, alongside Pan con Arbequina Olive Oil and Paletilla Iberica de Bellota.
+I have my favourites in any tapas bar so Pimientos de Padron was essential, alongside Pan con Arbequina Olive Oil and Paletilla Iberica de Bellota.

 We tried a couple of dishes of the specials board: Broccoli Manchego and Coca Bread Sobrasada.
 The broccoli was finely al dente with shavings of manchego, sprinkled with almonds, a good choice and a great way to add in some veg.
 The coca bread was less to my liking as it had no clear flavours and the bread was a bit hard, so fine but not stand out like the other dishes.